alces-software/adminware/README.md

 ## -3: Interactive Job
 The tool has been ran in an interactive shell.
 The `STDOUT`, `STDERR`, and exit code are not available.
-This does not mean the Job failed, instead its status is undetermined.
+This does not mean the job failed, instead its status is undetermined.

 ## -4: Abandoned Job Error
-The job has been created and queue to be ran but has since been abandoned.
+The job has been created and queued to be ran but has since been abandoned.
-This indicates the `Job` was never ran, but this can not been known for certain.
+This indicates the job was never ran, but this can not been known for certain.

 Possible Causes:
 1. `Adminware` was sent an interrupt,
 2. An uncaught SSH connection error has occurred,
 3. The connection was lost to the `adminware` appliance, or
-4. An unexpected error occurred before the `Job` was started.
+4. An unexpected error occurred before the job was started.

 # Adding Tools
 Tools can be ran interactively and non-interactively; a tool will automatically